xNaCly/portfolio/content/articles/2022_07_30_linux_guide_for_powerusers.md

 3. Download a minimal version of one of the three editions (I picked gnome).
     > For simplicitie’s sake, we will not check the authenticity of the downloaded distro, one should however always
-    > check this before installing a distro on bare metalFor simplicities sake we will not check the authe
+    > check this before installing a distro on bare metal.
 4. Start Virtual Box and click on `new`

 ![virtual box new vm](linux/vb_1.webp)